sean6541/Smart-Switch/README.md

 ## Program

 At the heart of the smart switch is an Espressif ESP8266 WiFi-enabled microcontroller.
-Pulling GPIO 13 high enables the power and pulling it low disables it.
+Pulling GPIO 5 low enables the power and pulling it high disables it.
 The program flashed onto the ESP8266 may vary, however if you decide to use the [ESPHome](https://esphome.io) firmware, a basic configuration is provided below:
 ```
 esphome:
   name: smart_switch